ReSound Hearing Aid Reviews From an Audiologist in 2025

 Smartphone and Smartwatch Apps

 ReSound offers several very helpful applications for both Android and iOS (Apple) portable devices.
-They range from very simple remote controls to sophisticated tinnitus treatment programs.
+They range from basic remote controls to sophisticated tinnitus treatment programs.

 ReSound Control App

-This app functions similarly to the ReSound Remote Controls, only on your smartphone.
-This easy-to-use interface is great for not only those with dexterity limitations but also those who may need assistance with their hearing aids, including those with memory loss.
+The app functions similarly to the ReSound Remote Controls, only on your smartphone.
+The easy-to-use interface is great for not only those with dexterity limitations, but also those who may need assistance with their hearing aids, including those with memory loss.

 ReSound Smart 3D App

-This app is like the command central for your hearing aids and accessories.
-In addition to basic volume and program control, this app allows for fine-tuning noise reduction and pitch control.
+The app is like the command center for your hearing aids and accessories.
+In addition to basic volume and program control, the app allows for fine-tuning noise reduction and pitch control.

-One reason I really like the ReSound app is it provides multiple ways to access programs and features (buttons, swipes, etc.) It shows the development team is plugged into the non-hearing aid app user experience.
-This helps more tech-savvy folks begin using the app and helps new users find a user interface that works for them.
+I really like the ReSound app, because it provides multiple ways to access programs and features (buttons, swipes, etc.) It shows that the development team is plugged into the non-hearing aid app user experience.
+That helps more tech-savvy folks begin using the app and helps new users find a user interface that works for them.

 ReSound Tinnitus Relief App

-In my practice, this is one of the best and most effective supportive apps for tinnitus.
-A trial of this app has been part of my standard protocol for tinnitus patients, regardless of their hearing aid brand.
-It's logical, easy to use, and based on solid tinnitus research very similar to the Progressive Tinnitus Management program developed by the Veterans Administration.
-While ReSound’s tinnitus features are excellent, if tinnitus management is one of your top reasons for purchasing hearing aids, I recommend Widex.
+Tinnitus affects 15 percent to 20 percent of people, and it’s especially common among older adults.5 The Tinnitus Relief App is logical, easy to use and based on solid tinnitus research similar to the Progressive Tinnitus Management program developed by the Veterans Administration.
+ReSound’s tinnitus features are excellent, but I recommend Widex if tinnitus management is one of your top reasons for purchasing hearing aids.
 Visit our Widex review to learn more.

 ReSound offers warranty services all over the world.
-In addition, your hearing care professional can enable Live Assist.
+In addition, your hearing care professional can enable Assist Live.
 This set of tools allows you to report problems to your fitter, who can either send you possible changes or offer a live virtual face-to-face appointment.
 For many people, an option for remote care is a huge plus.
-Many over-the-counter companies I’ve reviewed, like Lively, offer extensive remote support.
-I’m glad that medical-grade brands like ReSound are also starting to offer this remote care.
+Many over-the-counter companies I’ve reviewed, such as Lively, offer extensive remote support.
+I’m glad that medical-grade brands like ReSound are also starting to offer remote care.

 Compare ReSound to Other Providers